 By Tim Lambert Stone Age Hunters The first people lived in England at about 450,000 BC.
 At that time England was much warmer than it is today.
 Animals like elephants, lions, and rhinoceros lived in England alongside deer, horses, bears, and wolves.
 The humans made simple stone tools and lived in caves.
 In 15,000 BC… Continue reading Life in Prehistoric England

-A Brief Biography of Beatrix Potter
+A Biography of Beatrix Potter

 By Tim Lambert Helen Beatrix Potter was a famous author of the early 20th century.
 Beatrix was born in South Kensington, London on 28 July 1866.
 Her father, Rupert Potter was a lawyer.
 Since her mother was also called Helen she was called by her middle name, Beatrix.
-She had one brother who was 6… Continue reading A Brief Biography of Beatrix Potter
+She had one brother who was 6… Continue reading A Biography of Beatrix Potter